Paediatrics

 Step 1: Fetal Lung Fluid Production

-• This fluid is secreted by alveolar epithelial cells
+• This fluid is actively secreted by alveolar type II epithelial cells

-• Chloride secretion drives fluid into airways (outward direction)
+• Chloride secretion through apical CFTR channels drives fluid into airways (outward direction)

-• Lung fluid is essential for lung development and expansion
+• Lung fluid is essential for normal lung development, expansion, and alveolar differentiation

 Step 2: Transition at Birth (Normal)

-• Fluid is absorbed from alveoli into pulmonary interstitium → lymphatics and capillaries
+• Fluid moves from alveoli → pulmonary interstitium → lymphatics and pulmonary capillaries [1,10]

-• Thoracic compression during vaginal delivery expels additional fluid
+• Thoracic compression during vaginal delivery mechanically expels ~30-35 mL of fluid from airways

 Step 3: Failure of Fluid Clearance (TTN)

-• Lung fluid remains in alveoli and interstitium
+• Result: Lung fluid persists in alveoli, interstitium, and peribronchial spaces

 Step 4: Clinical Consequence

-• Retained fluid in airspaces → alveolar air trapping around fluid
+• Retained fluid in airspaces → reduced functional residual capacity (FRC)

 Step 5: Resolution